Welcome to Whiskey Run Sport Horses!

 Training horses has always been a passion of mine.
 Whiskey Run is named after the love of my life: Whiskey (pictured above).
 Whiskey started out as a backyard western horse, afraid of sticks and poles on the ground, but turned out to be an amazing eventer that loves to jump!
 He can do several tricks and always comes when I call him; which is very convenient when I need the entire herd to come in!
 I can hop on him bareback, bridleless and go anywhere.
 He is and will always be my closest friend and partner.

 I'm a bit different from other trainers, or so I like to think :).
 My experience with horses helped me have a successful career running operations for a national law firm.
-I excel at efficiency, strategics, pro-activeness and bringing out the best parts of every organization.
+I excel at efficiency, strategy, proactiveness and improvement; bringing out the best in everything I work with.
 Just as I would analyze a new group for its strengths, weaknesses and potential for growth, each horse I work with goes through the same process.
 A natural leader, I enjoy creative solutions and am able to make each step for the horse a successful one.
 My training is smart, strategic and the path is different for every horse I bring along.
 Understanding how they handle different situations, the way they think and react gives me every advantage to know how to train them to ensure they reach their highest potential.

-I absolutely love the way we start horses!
-Yes, there are many steps involved and it does take time but the results speak for themselves.
+I absolutely love starting horses!
+Yes, there are many steps involved and it does take time but it's always worth it!
 A proper foundation is essential as the horse always goes back to it since it's the first thing he learned.
-Just like a rider needs to have strong basics, a horse needs to have a great foundation and that's what I love to do!
+Just like a rider needs to have strong basics, a horse needs to have a great foundation and that's what I love to build!